Building-acoustics-TU-Eindhoven/CHORAS/README.md

 Celery is a package that allows for distributed task queueing.
 In the case of CHORAS, it allows to offload the simulation to a separate "worker" so that other processes (such as queueing other tasks) will not be blocked.

 To run Celery:
-1. Open a new command window and navigate to the `ra_ui_backend` folder.
+1. Open a new command window and navigate to the `backend` folder.
-2. Activate the previously created environment by running `conda activate RA_Backend`.
+2. Activate the previously created environment by running `conda activate choras`.
 3. Run Celery by running:
 ```
 celery -A app.celery worker --loglevel=info -P eventlet